Past Research Network events

 Lawrence conducted the first seventeen interviews himself, including a video/audio interview with Bill Schlackman, one of the founders of UK qualitative research, conducted jointly with Simon Patterson.

-In June 2015, Lawrence handed over the interviewing to Neil McPhee, another highly experienced qualitative researcher and ethnographer.
-Neil stepped down at the end of 2016 and Judith Wardle and Graham Woodham have now taken over as moderators.
+In June 2015, Lawrence handed over the interviewing to Neil McPhee, another highly experienced qualitative researcher and ethnographer. who stepped down at the end of 2016.
+The current moderators are Judy Taylor, Judith Wardle and Graham Woodham.

 Oral Histories currently available on the AMSR website are as follows.